 The cannoli cream should always be refrigerated so it will be cold.
 The cannoli shells are at room temperature since they are stored separately.

-For this simple cannoli recipe, I like to use a vanilla cannoli cream.
-You can also add more to this cannoli cream to fill the pizzelle.
+For this simple cannoli recipe, I like to use vanilla cannoli cream.
+You can also add more to this cannoli cream to fill the pizzelle or change out the toppings.

 Here are some ideas for you: